FilipRuman/pages/src/content/docs/parser/setup.md

 Why logging?
 As we build the lexer and parser, it’s extremely helpful to print structured debug information.
-Especially when writing error prone code- like working with text.
+Especially when writing error-prone code- like working with text.
 Colored logs make it even easier to understand what’s happening.

 Add this example: